 The eight qualities of both tyāga and apramad need to be understood.
 The aforementioned eighteen flaws of mada have to be firmly forsaken.
 There are eight faults in pramad and they have to be forsaken as well.

 Bharata!
-The desire, feeling and understanding to experience from the myriad subjects of the five sensory organs and the sixth being the mind are causes for pramad – lack of discrimination, foolishness, carelessness, delirium and hallucinations and brooding over the past and hoping for the future are the two flaws.
+The desire, feeling and understanding to experience from the myriad subjects of the five sensory organs and the sixth being the mind are causes for pramad and brooding over the past and hoping for the future are the two flaws.
 A man who is free from these eight flaws is happy.

 Sanatsujatha Paramarshi said, “O King!
-There was only one Veda at the time of creation but got divided into various parts because of the inability to understand it.
-The quintessence of that one Veda which is satyaswaroopa established in Paramātmā is a rare entity.
+There was only one Veda at the time of creation but was divided into various parts because of the inability to understand it.
+The quintessence of that one Veda which is Satyaswaroopa established in Paramātmā is a rare entity.

 Some perform yagnas through the mind, some others through enunciation and for some others it is accomplished through actions and inactions.
 A satyasankalp man receives the heavenly worlds as per his sankalpa.